Defending champion Cantlay edges ahead in BMW

-BMW Championship: Patrick Cantlay leads Schauffele and Stallings by one
+BMW Championship: Cantlay leads Schauffele and Stallings by one

 Last updated on .From the section Golf